Real estate terms can feel like their own language: Check the DOM. That listing is BOM. Counter before signing the PSA.

 The Georgia Real Estate Commission (GREC) regulates the brokerage industry and is in charge of licensing real estate practitioners in Georgia.
 The GREC regulates initial licensing, license renewal, maintains licensee records, and investigates and imposes necessary penalties for license violations.

-The gross sales price, or gross purchase price, is the total amount a buyer pays for the home, excluding seller concessions, broker’s commission fee rebates, and service fees charged by a home buyer to a home seller.
+The gross sales price, or gross purchase price, is the total amount a buyer pays for the home, excluding seller concessions, broker’s commission fee rebates, and service fees.

 A hold period refers to the duration of time that a person owns or “holds” a home.
 Generally, the hold period begins the day after the property is bought and ends when the property is sold.
 It’s a commonly used term for real estate investors who buy properties for resale.